Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control: Gaussian Processes for KL Control

 One way of applying the control policy on-line is to incorporate every newly observed state to the state set $\mathcal{X}$ at each time step.
 For instance, let the state space vector be $\vX\in\mathbb{R}^{D\times N}$ at time t.
 At time step t+1, the newly observed state vector becomes

-However, as the observed state vector grows, the size of kernel matrices used for computing optimal control policy grow as well, such that $\vK(\vX_{t+1},\vX_{t+1})\in \mathbb{R}^{(N+1)\times (N+1)}$.
+However, as the observed state vector grows, the size of kernel matrices used for computing optimal control policy grows as well, such that $\vK(\vX_{t+1},\vX_{t+1})\in \mathbb{R}^{(N+1)\times (N+1)}$.
 In particular, when computing the inverse of kernel matrix $\vK(\vX_{t+1},\vX_{t+1})^{-1}$, the time complexity becomes $\mathcal {O} (N+1)^3$, which will increase cubically over time.
-Therefore, computing the optimal control policy on-line would become computationally intractable.
-Now we introduce the on-line update scheme with fixed size of kernel matrices based on sparse Gaussian processes \citep{csato2002sparse}.
+Therefore, computing the optimal control policy on-line would become computationally intractable for the infinite horizon case.
+Now we introduce an on-line update scheme with fixed size of kernel matrices based on sparse Gaussian processes \citep{csato2002sparse}.

 Our goal is to compute the optimal control policy without increasing the dimension of the kernel matrices.
 To do so, we introduce a scheme to delete one state from $\mathcal{X}$ when a newly observed state $\vx_t^*$ is incorporated at $t+1$.
 To determine whether or not to add/delete a state from the current state set, we would like to know how well the whole state set is approximated by the new one with fixed dimension.
-When a new state $\vx^*_t$ is observed at t, assume we can represent the kernel function:
+When a new state $\vx^*_t$ is observed at t, assume we can represent the kernel function as

-where $\alpha$ is a coefficient, and each $\vx_{it}$ is a element in state set $\mathcal{X}$ at t.
-Equ. (\ref{k_ind}) means that the kernel can be represented without newly observed points.
-However in most cases the equation does not hold, therefore we introduce an error measure:
+where $\alpha_i$ is a coefficient, and each $\vx_{it}$ is a element in state set $\mathcal{X}$ at t.
+Eq. (\ref{k_ind}) means that the kernel can be represented without the newly observed point.
+However in general cases the equation does not hold, therefore we introduce an error measure: